The Falun Gong (a.k.a. Fala Dafa)

 that conflict with historical Protestant doctrine.
 This generally includes

 and sometimes even Roman Catholics.
-But the Falun Dafa is not a Christian group, and
+The Falun Dafa is not a Christian group, and

 thus does not meet this definition of a cult.|